GannaKov/expense-tracker/README.md

 ---

+## 🗓️ Date Format

+All dates must be entered in the format:

+dd-mm-yyyy ✅ Example: `14-04-2025`

+---

+## 📊 Output Example

+If you choose to view a plot, the app shows:

+- 📈 Line chart: Daily income and expenses
+- 📊 Bar chart: Total income vs. total expenses

+You can customize marker types, colors, and layout in `plot_transactions.py`.

+---

+## 📁 Project Structure

+expense-tracker/
+│
+├── main.py # CLI menu and main loop
+├── data_entry.py # Functions to get date, amount, category, etc.
+├── plot_transactions.py # Matplotlib plot of income and expenses
+├── finance_data.csv # Your saved transaction data
+├── images/screenshots (optional)
+└── README.md # This file

+---

+## 🛠️ Technologies Used

+- Python 3.11+
+- pandas
+- matplotlib
+- CSV for local data persistence
+- Command Line Interface (CLI)

+---

 ## 🧑‍💻 Requirements

 The following Python packages are required to run the application.
 They can be installed using pip: